contractdesign/OpenSCAD/README.md

   helpful reference to have available while coding.
 - [SolidPython](https://github.com/SolidCode/SolidPython) is a helpful
   library that allows coding in Python and exporting to OpenSCAD.
-  Recent versions of OpenSCAD have improved the language, making this less necessary.
+  Recent versions of OpenSCAD have greatly improved the language, making using Python less necessary.